-In December 2020, the Board of Directors authorized a stock repurchase program (the "2020 Stock Repurchase Program").
-Under the 2020 Stock Repurchase Program, the Company is authorized to repurchase up to \$150.0 million of its issued and outstanding Common Stock, no par value ("Common Stock") over a three-year period, expiring December 15, 2023.
+In December 2020, the Board of Directors of Gentherm Incorporated (the "Board of Directors") authorized a stock repurchase program (the "2020 Stock Repurchase Program").
+Under the 2020 Stock Repurchase Program, the Company is was authorized to repurchase up to \$150.0 million of its issued and outstanding Common Stock, no par value ("Common Stock") over a three-year period, expiring December 15, 2023.
 On November 1, 2023, the Board of Directors extended the maturity date of the program from December 15, 2023 to June 30, 2024.
+Repurchases

-Repurchases under the 2020 Stock Repurchase Program may be made, from time to time, in amounts and at prices the Company deems appropriate, subject to market conditions, applicable legal requirements, debt covenants and other considerations.
-During the three months ended March 31, 2024, the Company did not make any repurchases under the 2020 Stock Repurchase Program.
-The 2020 Stock Repurchase Program had \$37.5 million repurchase authorization remaining as of March 31, 2024.
+During the three and six months ended June 30, 2024, the Company repurchased \$20.0 million under the 2020 Stock Repurchase Program may be made, from time to time, in amounts and at prices the Company deems appropriate, subject to market conditions, applicable legal requirements, debt covenants and other considerations.
+During the three months ended March 31, 2024, the Company did not make any repurchases under the 2020 Stock Repurchase Program with an average price paid per share of \$52.65.
+The 2020 Stock Repurchase Program had \$37.5 million \$17.5 million of repurchase authorization remaining as at the time of March 31, 2024 expiration.

-On November 1, 2023, following the above-noted extension, the Company entered into a Confirmation of Issuer Forward Repurchase Transaction agreement (the "ASR Agreement") with Bank of America, N.A. ("Bank of America") that provides for the Company to purchase shares of Common Stock in an aggregate amount of \$60 million ("ASR Repurchase Amount") under the 2020 Stock Repurchase Program.
-Under the terms of the ASR Agreement, on November 2, 2023, the Company paid \$60 million to Bank of America for an initial purchase of approximately 1.22 million shares of Common Stock, representing 80% of ASR Repurchase Amount.
-The final settlement date is scheduled to occur in the second quarter of 2024.
-As of the final settlement date, Bank of America may be required to deliver additional shares of Common Stock to the Company or the Company may be required to deliver shares of Common Stock to Bank America, such that the Company's repurchase of Common Stock under the ASR Agreement in aggregate will equal the ASR Repurchase Amount (based on the average of the daily volume-weighted average prices of the Common Stock during the term of the ASR Agreement, less a specified discount).
-There is no cash requirement as of the final settlement date.
-For further information regarding the ASR Agreement, see Note 12, "Equity," to the notes to the consolidated condensed financial statements included in this Report.
+On November 1, 2023, following the above-noted extension, the Company entered into a Confirmation of Issuer Forward Repurchase Transaction agreement (the "ASR Agreement") with Bank of America, N.A. ("Bank of America") that provides provided for the Company to purchase shares of Common Stock in an aggregate amount of \$60 million "ASR \$60.0 million (the "ASR Repurchase Amount") under the 2020 Stock Repurchase Program.

+Under the terms of the ASR Agreement, on November 2, 2023, the Company paid \$60 million \$60.0 million to Bank of America for an initial purchase of approximately 1.22 million shares of Common Stock, representing 80% of ASR Repurchase Amount.
+The final settlement date is scheduled to occur During the three and six months ended June 30, 2024 the Company paid \$0.3 million in the second quarter of 2024.
+As of cash as the final settlement date, Bank of America may be required to deliver additional shares of Common Stock to the Company or the Company may be required to deliver shares of Common Stock to Bank America, such that the Company's repurchase of Common Stock under the ASR Agreement in aggregate will equal the ASR Repurchase Amount (based on the average of the daily volume-weighted average prices of the Common Stock during the term of the ASR Agreement, less Agreement.